ezzing/3DLayout-documentation/README.md

 ### tabChanged

 This event is triggerd each time the user changes the aside panel navigation tab.
-It sends a string with the current tab name, the values can be one of this: \[ “building”, “areas”, “keepouts”, “trees” \]
+It sends a string with the current tab name, the values can be one of this:
+<span class="math display">$$ "building", "areas", "keepouts", "trees" $$</span>

 ### editArea